msteveb/tmake/README.md

 * Various things are cached to ensure that targets are rebuilt when required.

-Note that currently we only cache the script which generates targets, not how that script resolves (to either Tcl commands or external commands).
+Note that currently we only cache the script which generates targets, not how that script resolves.

-We *could* have 'run' follow the PATH and record details of commands actually run in case those external programs change.
+However 'run' *does* cache the details of external programs (path, size, mtime) and will rebuild if the external program changes.
-This might be overkill...

 Parallel Builds
 ---------------